 Hyundai Ioniq Electric running costs

-With a starting price of £29,450 (a figure which includes the Government-funded discount of £3,500), it’s hard to call the Ioniq electric ‘value for money’.
-The standard, 40kWh version of the Nissan Leaf is much cheaper, and while it delivers a little less range, buyers are unlikely to notice the difference in the real world.
+With a starting price of just under £30,000 after the plug-in car grant, it’s hard to call the Ioniq Electric ‘value for money’.
+The standard 40kWh version of the Nissan Leaf is cheaper, and while it delivers a little less range, buyers are unlikely to notice the difference in the real world.

 BiK then rises to 1% for these cars the following year, hitting 2% the year after that.
 With the rate set at 16% for 2019/20, this effectively means a saving of £1,054 and £2,109 for 20 and 40% taxpayers respectively in 2020.